 Timothy P. O'Malley, Ph.D., Director

 He has been published in America Magazine, Liturgical Ministry, Studia Liturgica, Assembly: A Journal in Liturgical Theology, and Liguorian Magazine.
 He is the founding editor of the Institute for Church Life's journal: Church Life: A Journal for the New Evangelization, as well as the NDCL's blog, Oblation: Catechesis, Liturgy, and the New Evangelization.
 Recently, he wrote and recorded a mystagogical video for high school students on the Eucharist, entitled The Eucharist as Sacrament of Love, a project supported through the Alliance for Catholic Education.

-Dr. O'Malley is a popular speaker both on campus and at a national level on topics ranging from liturgy, vocation, evangelization, and catechetics.
+Dr. O'Malley is a popular speaker both on campus and at a national level on topics ranging from liturgy, culture, vocation, evangelization, and catechetics.
 He also serves as an Assistant Professional Specialist in the Department of Theology, where he teaches courses on Christian vocation, preaching, the fundamentals of catechetical theology, and sacramental theology.

 Carolyn Pirtle, M.M., M.S.M., Assistant Director